 - A self-audit toolkit of 10 clinical standards which are associated with suicide reduction has been developed and work to deliver improvement locally in areas of England is underway

 The National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH), which I project manage, collects detailed information on all suicides occurring in the UK, and has been running since 1996.
-Our overall aim is to improve safety for all users of mental health services. and we provide crucial evidence to support service improvements and, ultimately, to contribute to a reduction in patient suicide rates and an overall decrease in the national suicide rate.
+Our overall aim is to improve safety for all users of mental health services.
+We provide crucial evidence to support service improvements and, ultimately, to contribute to a reduction in patient suicide rates and an overall decrease in the national suicide rate.
 We undertake studies into suicide prevention in the general population, and our core database is a UK-wide series of case studies that:

 - Examines the circumstances leading up to and surrounding the deaths by suicide of people under the recent care of specialist mental health services;